DanielRJohnson/Neural-Networks-From-Scratch/README.md

 # Neural-Networks-From-Scratch

-This is an implementation of feed-forward neural networks using only numpy (and matplotlib to plot from main) <br>
+This is an implementation of feed-forward neural networks using only numpy (and matplotlib to plot from main). <br>
-This implementation uses backpropagation and gradient descent to train. <br>
+These networks use backpropagation and gradient descent to train. <br>
 The math is too long for a readme, so here are some links: <br>
 https://en.wikipedia.org/wiki/Backpropagation <br>
 https://en.wikipedia.org/wiki/Gradient_descent <br><br>